You are here

 - Loss of control

 While some night visions may seem particularly disturbing, they're normal.
 Dreams may be an outlet for your feelings of anxiety.
-Try not to become too stressed by these strange new emotions -- discuss them with your spouse or a close friend.
-They're simply another way your mind works through the immense changes that are about to happen.
+Try not to become too stressed by these strange new emotions, and discuss them with your partner or a close friend.